ABOUT THE LORD EDMUND-DAVIES LEGAL EDUCATION TRUST

 In the third week of July 2017, ten students who have just completed their first year A level exams will be given the opportunity to spend a week in the heart of legal London learning about what different lawyers do.
 The Scheme will involve spending a day in a firm of solicitors, a day in a set of barristers’ chambers, and a day sitting in court with a judge.
 All travel, meals and accommodation will be paid for by LEDLET.

-If you are currently in year 12, will be undertaking your first year A level exams in the summer of 2017 and would like to apply to be one of the ten students on the LEDLET Summer Scheme 2017, click here to apply.
+If you are currently in year 12, will be undertaking your first year A level exams in the summer of 2020 and would like to apply to be one of up to ten students in London or Cardiff on the LEDLET Summer Scheme 2020, click here to apply.

-Applications for the Scheme open on Tuesday 01 November 2016 and close on 31 January 2017.
+Applications for the Scheme are now open and close on 14 February 2020.